quii/learn-go-with-tests/databases.md

 exit status 1
 FAIL    github.com/quii/learn-go-with-tests/databases/v1        0.608s
 ```

+## Write enough code to make it pass

 We need an error for non-existent directories.
 Thankfully, this is easy with `os.Stat` and `os.IsNotExist`